Kissing bugs tend to bite people on the face and near the mouth. They carry a parasite called Trypanosoma cruzi, which can develop into an infection.

-The symptoms improve without treatment as the number of parasites in the bloodstream decreases.
+Symptoms improve — even without treatment — as the number of parasites in the bloodstream decreases.
 This is the chronic phase.
-The parasite is still in the body, but most people don’t have any more symptoms.
+T. cruzi is still in the body, but most people don’t have symptoms.

 - irregular heart rhythms that can lead to sudden death

 - cardiomyopathy, or a weakening of the heart muscle

 - dilation of the esophagus (megaesophagus) and colon (megacolon)

 - difficulties eating or having a bowel movement

 If Chagas disease is treated early, the chronic phase can be avoided.
 Seek treatment early if you think a kissing bug has bitten you, because there’s no cure for Chagas disease once it becomes chronic.

 Chagas disease is endemic to Mexico, Central America, and South America.